eminyuce/WebApplicationCodeGenerator/README.md

-# Web Application Code Generator
+Web Application Code Generator

-Code Generator is a kind of tool to make my life easier while developing application.
+The Web Application Code Generator is a sophisticated tool designed to streamline the application development process.
+Its primary function is to simplify the creation of Razor engine pages and database-related methods, offering developers a more efficient workflow.

-Basically it creates some razor engine pages and database related methods in a just a few clicks so that the developer does not have to deal with writting CRUD database methods for every single table.
+By utilizing this tool, developers can generate razor engine pages and essential database methods with just a few clicks.
+This eliminates the need for manually composing CRUD (Create, Read, Update, Delete) database methods for each individual table in the application.
+The Code Generator automates this process, saving developers valuable time and effort.

-It also creates some of Sql query and stored procedures like SaveOrUpdateTableName.
+Furthermore, the Code Generator is equipped to generate SQL queries and stored procedures, such as the "SaveOrUpdateTableName" procedure.
+These SQL artifacts are provided in a text format within a designated textarea.
+Developers can conveniently copy and paste this generated code into their projects, enhancing the overall development experience.

-It is basically producing code or sql as a text inside textarea so you should copy/paste to your project.
+In summary, the Web Application Code Generator serves as a powerful ally in the development journey, offering an expedited and efficient means of producing essential code components and SQL artifacts for web applications.